1newstar/OracleScripts/Docs/sources/RMANCloning.rst

 - Replace all occurrences of 'A_DB' with the name of the auxiliary database.
 - Replace all occurrences of 'T_DB' with the name of the target database.

-Connect to ``RMAN`` using a password for both the target and auxiliary databases.
+Once the code shown below has been edited accordingly, connect to ``RMAN`` using a password for both the target and auxiliary databases.
 There must also be a ``tnsnames.ora`` alias used for the auxiliary database.
 For best results, use one on both databases:

 ..  code-block:: batch